Kosmostic/odin-recipes/README.md

 Hi,

-This was the first website I had to create using The Odin Project.
+This was the first "website" I had to create using The Odin Project.